13 (BMT rapid transit service): 1930s

 Extra service during all rush hours and Saturday mornings ran only from Lefferts Avenue to Atlantic Avenue.

 Special 14th Street–Fulton Street Express service began on September 23, 1936, running over the BMT 14th Street-Canarsie Line from Eighth Avenue to Atlantic Avenue and over the Fulton Street Line between Hinsdale Street and Lefferts Avenue in Queens on weekdays and Saturdays during rush hours.
 These trips eliminated the need for riders to transfer at Atlantic Avenue.
 Ridership counts at the time found that during rush hours, 5,000 passengers transferred between Fulton Street and 14th Street–Canarsie trains.
 Four trips ran in each direction, running non-stop on the 14th Street Line between Lorimer Street and Myrtle Avenue.
 Initially, these trains bypassed all stops between Hinsdale Avenue and Hudson Street.
 Once the platform extensions at stations in between were completed on October 4, 1937, these trains began making these bypassed stops.
 This service could be run because of the introduction of lightweight Multi-section cars, which were light enough to run on the original elevated structure between Hudson Street and Hinsdale Avenue while being constructed of metal to run in the subway.
 These trains were carried signs reading "16–8th Ave." toward Manhattan and signs reading "13–Lefferts Ave." toward Queens.

 Between 1937 and 1939, local morning trains were truncated at Sands Street (with some still going to Fulton Ferry).

 Discontinuation

 The BMT Fulton Street Line was closed west of Rockaway Avenue on May 31, 1940, with free transfers to the IND Fulton Street Line.
-Service from then on was limited to trains running the remaining length, as well as 14th Street–Fulton Street trains and the new Fulton–Lexington Avenue service provided by 12 trains).
+Service from then on was limited to trains running the remaining length, as well as 14th Street–Fulton Street trains and the new Fulton–Lexington Avenue service provided by 12 trains.

-On June 26, 1952, Rockaway Avenue was closed overnights, and on weekends.
+On June 26, 1952, Rockaway Avenue was closed overnight, and on weekends.
 During these hours, 13 trains terminated at Eastern Parkway.

-On April 26, 1956, the BMT Fulton Street Line was abandoned west of Hudson Street; the rest became part of the IND Fulton Street Line on April 29.
+On April 26, 1956, the BMT Fulton Street Line was abandoned west of Hudson Street, and the rest became part of the IND Fulton Street Line on April 29.